 The thyroid is a small butterfly-shaped gland inside the neck, located in front of the trachea (windpipe) and below the larynx (voicebox).
-It produces two thyroid hormones—triiodothyronine (T3) and thyroxine (T4)—that travel though the blood to all tissues of the body.
+It produces two thyroid hormones—triiodothyronine (T3) and thyroxine (T4)—that travel through the blood to all tissues of the body.

 Thyroid hormones regulate how the body breaks down food and either uses that energy immediately or stores it for the future.
 In other words, our thyroid hormones regulate our body's metabolism.

-Another gland, called the pituitary gland, actually controls how well the thyroid works.
+Another gland, called the pituitary gland, controls how well the thyroid works.
 The pituitary gland is located at the base of the brain and produces thyroid-stimulating hormone (TSH).
 The bloodstream carries TSH to the thyroid gland, where it tells the thyroid to produce more thyroid hormones, as needed.

 Thyroid hormones influence virtually every organ system in the body.
 They tell organs how fast or slow they should work.
 Thyroid hormones also regulate the consumption of oxygen and the production of heat.